The second boundaries of Stability Zones and the angular diagrams of conductivity for metals having complicated Fermi

 Moreover, coming back to the precise form of the long closed trajectories (Fig. \ref{PresForm}), we can assume in fact that the skin layer contains just one very short piece of a trajectory for most of the long closed trajectories (Fig. \ref{OneShortPiece}).
 As a result, the frequency analysis of the dependence $\, \sigma (\Omega) \, $ in the range $\, \Omega \, \sim \, 2\pi / T_{i} \, $ should actually show here the same picture as in the case of ``inclined'' long closed trajectories (Fig. \ref{SkinLayer}).
 At the same time, the picture of the current layers near the boundary of a sample should be different here from generic case, since all the zeros of the value $\, v^{\perp}_{gr} \, $ are located now at a distance of the order of $\, r_{B} \, $ from the boundary.
 This difference, in particular, can be detected in the study of the ``size effects'' in thin metal films, mentioned above.
-Let us note also, that due to the property $\, \langle v^{z}_{gr} \rangle \simeq 0 \, $ on the long closed trajectories the requirement that $\, {\bf B} \, $ is parallel to the surface of the metal sample can be actually omitted in many situations considered here.

 As we told already, one of the properties of the domain $\, \Omega^{\prime}_{\alpha} \, $ is that we can not have stable open trajectories on the Fermi surface for $\, {\bf B}/B \in \Omega^{\prime}_{\alpha} \, $.
 Let us say here, that stable open trajectories do not appear also just after crossing the second boundary of a Stability Zone in generic points.
 Thus, for generic directions of $\, {\bf B} \, $ we should first observe the appearance of the ``complex long closed trajectories'' (Fig. \ref{CombLongTraject}) after crossing the boundary of $\, \Sigma_{\alpha} \, $, which can at the end be transformed into open trajectories (stable or unstable).